nanne007/AIPs/aips/aip-61.md

 As long as the ZKP proving overhead in the browser and on mobile phones remains high, there will be a **ZK proving service** to help users compute their ZKPs fast.

-Its design is outside the scope of this AIP, but here we highlight some of its key properties:
+Its design is described in [AIP-75](/aips/aip-75.md), but here we highlight some of its key properties:

 - If the service is down, users can still access their account (although more slowly), since they can always compute ZKPs on their own.
   - Unless the proving service is operating with “training wheels” on (see [below](#training-wheels))